Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: GR coupled with two scalar fields and a magnetic field

 where we still have $\sigma=p_r-p_t=P_r-P_t$.

 With the current EMT in our hands, and by using Eq. (\ref{field}), the $(t,t)$, $(r,r)$, $(\theta,\theta)$ components can be written as

 With a little algebra, we obtain

-\end{widetext} Note that the function $B$ appearing in Eq.~(\ref{action}) can be determined by allowing for a time-dependent metric: in that case the $(t,r)$ component of the field equations does not vanish but yields $B = \frac{2\dot{\lambda}}{\kappa^{2} r}$.
+\rule{\textwidth}{0.4pt} \end{strip} Note that the function $B$ appearing in Eq.~(\ref{action}) can be determined by allowing for a time-dependent metric: in that case the $(t,r)$ component of the field equations does not vanish but yields $B = \frac{2\dot{\lambda}}{\kappa^{2} r}$.
 Since in the present time-independent metric $\dot{\lambda}=0$, we therefore obtain $B=0$.

 From Eqs. (\ref{tt})-(\ref{thetatheta}), we have